 SPECIAL INSTRUCTIONS FOR CRICUT USERS

+There is also a video available in the library to walk you through the file download process.
 You don’t need to unzip any of the files.
 Just click on the link in the library.
 Then on the preview page click the down arrow on the upper right side and choose where you want to save your files.
-The SVG files need to be resized and have a few other adjustments before they are ready to cut in Cricut Design Space.
-The file sizes are also in the PDF instructions.
+The SVG files do not need to be resized, but they do have a few other adjustments before they are ready to cut in Cricut Design Space.

 CREATE THE SIDES OF YOUR PUMPKIN